babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 - ### Remote config (A/B test, feature test)

-	These feature switches are another kind of remote feature switches and uses a cloud servise (such as Optimizely or previously Firebase) as a backend.
+	These feature switches are another kind of remote feature switches and uses a cloud service (such as Optimizely or previously Firebase) as a backend.
 To add a new remote config you need to declare it in the `FeatureSwitches` struct of the appropriate Feature Module, similarly to local feature switches:

 	```swift
     public struct MapsUI: FeatureModule {